genesiscloud/genesis-cloud-inference-articles/art03.md

 * gets labels and probabilities for top 5 results
 * prints top 5 classes and probabilities in a human-readable form

+The program prints a special formatted line starting with `"#"` that will be later used for automated extraction of performance metrics.

 The shell script `build_trt_bench_plan.sh` must be used to compile and link this program:

 ```